 In order to receive academic accommodations, Disability Support Services students need to:

-- Initial Request for Services
+- Request for Class Accommodations

 - Provide current documentation of the disability by a qualified professional.